ForgeRock/forgeops/kustomize/dev/README-dev.md

 ```

 **Note**: `base` must always be deployed first as it contains the platform dependencies.
-`ds-cts` and `ds-idrepo` are also required by other components.
+`ds-idrepo` is also required by other components.
 In general, it is recommended to deploy the platform
 components in the order shown above.

 This functionality gives the users total control of which apps, and when, they want to